 Although there is no vaccine in the US for the three tick-borne diseases we discussed here, they are all treatable often with antibiotics.
 Unfortunately, they mimic other illnesses in their symptoms such as fever, headache, chills and other flu-like symptoms.
 In some cases, these symptoms may persist for weeks.
 Early diagnosis and detection of these diseases can be critical in getting well, especially in getting well quickly.
 Children, the elderly and people with a compromised immune system are particularly at risk.

 Prevention is the best course of action in avoiding any disease and in the case of these, where no vaccine exists, it can be especially important in states where the threat is high, like Connecticut.
 The same protection you give your family also protects your pets.
 If you believe as we do, pets are family members as well and keeping them well is important.

 Fortunately, Mosquito Squad of Fairfield County, Connecticut provides a complete tick prevention and control program for your property.
 The products we use are effective for everyone, including children and pets.

-We recommend you contact Mosquito Squad of Fairfield County, CT to discuss our first line of defense to prevent ticks with our barrier spray.
-The same barrier spray we use to eliminate ticks is used in eliminating mosquitoes.
-Our barrier spray eliminates adult ticks in your yard or on your protected property.
+We recommend you contact Mosquito Squad of Fairfield County, CT to discuss our first line of defense to prevent ticks with our barrier treatment.
+The same barrier treatment we use to eliminate ticks is used in eliminating mosquitoes.
+Our barrier treatment eliminates adult ticks in your yard or on your protected property.
 If you have a severe tick problem, we can also treat nymph ticks with our Tick Tunnel program.
 Our tick tunnels work at eliminating ticks in the nymph stage of their growth.
 We are committed to fully protecting your family and pets with these effective protection programs.